Traditional Chapter 11

 DIFFERENCES BETWEEN THE BANKRUPTCIES

-The basic difference between Chapter 7 and Chapters 11 & 13 bankruptcy procedures is the means by which debt relief is achieved.
+The means by which debt relief is achieved is the basic difference between Chapter 7 and Chapters 11 & 13 bankruptcy procedures.
 Chapter 7 proceedings can be thought of as liquidation.
 The debtor's property is sold with proceeds going toward outstanding debts.
-Chapter 11, more often used by businesses than individuals, permits the business to reorganize and service debts over time, while maintaining an operational business enterprise.
+Chapter 11 permits the business to reorganize and service debts over time, while maintaining an operational business enterprise.
 Chapter 13 proceedings provide an opportunity for individuals to reorganize finances and pay off debts in an allotted amount of time.

-The biggest difference between Chapter 11 and Chapter 7 is Chapter 11 is a reorganization bankruptcy and Chapter 7 is a liquidation bankruptcy.
+The most significant difference between Chapter 11 and Chapter 7 is Chapter 11 is a reorganization bankruptcy and Chapter 7 is a liquidation bankruptcy.
 This means that, in Chapter 7, you’re required to sell your assets to pay as many creditors as possible.

 Notable differences between Chapter 11 and Chapter 13 are eligibility requirements.
 Chapter 11 is open to almost any individual or business without any specific income or debt-level limits.
 Chapter 13 requires you to have a stable income, has specific debt limits and is reserved for individuals or, in limited cases, sole proprietorships.
 Chapter 13 also includes the appointment of a trustee who collects and distributes payments to your creditors, which is seldom done in Chapter 11.

-Despite the differences, there are also several similarities.
+Despite the differences, there are a few similarities.
 Both Chapter 11 and Chapter 13 let you keep certain assets you might lose under Chapter 7 bankruptcy.
 Both may offer more help with car loans, mortgages and other types of unsecured debt.
 Under Chapter 7, if you’re behind on these payments and can’t catch up, you may lose the property

 - Chapter 7 bankruptcy doesn’t require a repayment plan but does require you to liquidate or sell nonexempt assets to payback creditors.